 speaker

 Connor Mitchell

 Hey, thanks for taking my question.
-Uh, I just have a couple.
-So first, going back to some of the guidance you provided the, the cash and a wide of negative 13, uh, Haru gave, gave some information on it regarding, uh, the occupancy, free rent, but, um, just to make sure I'm understanding correctly, do you see the negative 13 cash and one guy that's primarily, uh, due to the occupancy impact in the first quarter of the dip and then regaining some strengths or is it the free rent or some combination or something else that I might be missing?
+I just have a couple.
+First, going back to some of the guidance you provided, the cash NOI of negative 13, Harut gave some information on it regarding the occupancy and free rent.
+But just to make sure I'm understanding correctly, do you see the negative 13 cash NOI guidance primarily due to the occupancy impact in the first quarter, the dip, and then regaining some strength?
+Or is it the free rent or some combination or something else that I might be missing?

 speaker

-No, you hit on that.
-It is a combination.
+No, you heard on that, it is a combination.
 So, you know, there's a lot of deals that are in the works that aren't working on that have upfront free rent.
-So the gap in a Y will definitely reflect that, but the cash on a while will be picked up on the later half of the year.
-So it's some of the timing occupancy.
-The rest is the structure of the deals that we are anticipating.
+So the gap NOI will definitely reflect that, but the cash NOI will be picked up on the later half of the year.
+So it's some of the timing occupancy, the rest is the structure of the deals that we are anticipating.

+speaker